MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 # Preapproval of RSC permissions

 Preapproval of resource-specific consent (RSC) permissions allows admins to approve RSC on an app-by-app basis in Microsoft Teams.
 Previously, admins had the ability to toggle RSC on or off in their tenant.
 Admins had to approve or block all RSC enabled apps with no granularity to declare which apps they wanted to allow.

 Through preapproved RSC, admins can choose which RSC-enabled apps they allow their tenant users to install in Teams without having to allow or block all apps that utilize RSC permissions.

 > [!NOTE]
 > Preapproval of RSC permissions is available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).

-## Setting up PowerShell to manage preapprovals
+## PowerShell setup to manage preapproval of RSC permissions

 Preapproval of RSC permissions is managed through Microsoft Teams PowerShell.
-For more information, see [Manage Teams with Powershell](/manage-teams-with-microsoft-teams-powershell).
+For more information, see [Manage Teams with Microsoft Teams Powershell](/microsoftteams/teams-powershell-managing-teams)

 Before you can create and manage preapprovals, connect PowerShell to your tenant using Microsoft Graph `Connect-MgGraph` cmdlet.
 To create, manage, and delete preapproval policies, use the following permissions to connect: